Pediatric Abusive Head Trauma CE for Kentucky Nurses

 - Bruises that do not fit with the causal mechanism described

-The following are questions to help separate the unintentional from the inflicted injury:
+The following are questions a clinician can ask oneself to help separate the unintentional from the inflicted injury:

 - Was the injury witnessed?
 The lack of information as to how a serious injury has occurred should raise the index of suspicion for an abusive origin.